Matthew 26: 31-35, 69-75, John 21: 1-19

-Why don’t they all just shut up!
+Why don’t they shut up!
 Can’t they see how dangerous this is?
 A few more glanced his way, “Surely you are one of them; your accent gives you away?”
 Peter looked up trying to keep his face in the shadows.
-Then reinforcing his reply with an oath he said, “I don’t know the man!”
-At that moment a rooster crowed, and as Peter glanced to where they were holding Jesus, he saw Jesus looking straight back.
+Then enforcing his reply with an oath he said, “I don’t know the man!”
+At that moment a rooster crowed, and as Peter glanced to where they held Jesus, he saw Jesus looking straight back.
 He wasn’t smiling.
-Ouch!
-It was like a dagger to his heart.
+Ouch, it was like a dagger to the heart.

 Jesus was beaten, flogged and crucified; and as it continued Peter felt every blow for he knew his denial just added to the torture.
-Watching Jesus breathe his last was the worst; he would never be able to say he was sorry; he had denied the one person who had done him no wrong, and now he had to live with it.
+Watching Jesus breathe his last was the worst; he would never be able to say he was sorry, and now he had to live with it.

-One would have thought Jesus’ resurrection would make it easier for Peter, but it was a source of mixed feelings.
+One would have thought Jesus’ resurrection would make it easier, but it had to be a source of mixed feelings for Peter.
 The joy of resurrection was dampened with the uncomfortable realization that he had denied the risen.
-Peter believed it was over, his hands and feet had witnessed miracles, but they would never see miracles again; or so he thought.
+It was over; Peter’s hands and feet had witnessed miracles, Jesus would never do miracles through him again; or so he thought.

 It was a quiet breakfast; a little uneasy.
 Some would like to have touched Jesus again; it was weird eating with the resurrected; and they had questions.
 But it was Jesus who broke the silence, “Simon son of John”.
 Oh dear, why so formal?
 “Do you love me more than these?”Jesus gestured toward the others there.
 Peter’s mind began to race; he remembered his statement, “Even if all fall away on account of you, I never will” (Mt 26.33).
 Ouch, he wasn’t sure he could make that claim now, but he knew he loved Jesus.
 Looking at his toes hidden in the sand he mumbled, “Yes, Lord, you know that I love you.”
 But Jesus wasn’t finished.
 He asked the question twice more.
 The third time was the most painful.
 A rooster did not crow, but their eyes met as on the night of the arrest, and this time their gaze stuck.
 Peter swallowed hard, his eyes searched the eyes of his Messiah, and from a deep place within he whispered, “Lord, you know all things; you know that I love you.”
 Jesus’ face broke into a grin; they both knew the connection was real; and as with the first two times he said “Feed my sheep”.
-Peter needed to hear that; he was still Jesus’ man, he was still his leading disciple, and a few days later he played the role to the full; leading 3000 to the one he loved.
+Peter needed to hear that; he thought his role as the leading disciple was over, but he was still Jesus’ man, and a few days later he played the role to the full; leading 3000 to the one he loved.